Skip to content

 • died_at - Place of death (reference)

-• occupation - Profession (temporal, reference or string)
+• occupation - Profession (temporal, GEDCOM: OCCU)

 • residence - Place of residence (temporal, reference)